-This video produced for Revit release 1 was intended to be the product’s “manifesto.”
+The video was produced for the launch of Revit release 1 in 2000 and was intended to be the product’s “manifesto.”
 Revit Technology Corp. promoted Revit as a revolution in architectural CAD, a claim we offered to prove.
 Revit Technology was no shrinking violet when it came to calling out who we thought was holding architectural CAD back.
 The target was 2D CAD, exemplified by AutoCAD.
 Our product matched our swagger effectively enough that Autodesk — our competitor — bought the company in 2002.
 (Contemporaneous fears that they bought Revit to kill it have turned out to be unfounded.)

 Of historical interest: the product screens shown were from pre-release versions of the product.
 We set up a Dell Pentium laptop in the studio and one of our systems engineers used the product while we shot the video.
 If you look closely, you can see how rudimentary the product was at that time as well as the promise of a truly 3D parametric building modeler that would change the way architects design buildings.The music was an original composition (not stock music).
 I had just come back from an assignment in Asia and was taken with the drums and rhythms I heard in ASEAN and so I asked the composer (who I’ve forgotten, unfortunately) to come up with something different.
 The soundtrack is my favorite part of the video.
 And it makes great ringtones.
 Download it, edit in Audacity and see for yourself.